 Current studies suggest up to 90% of Americans may be deficient in iodine and that the recommended daily intake is only enough to prevent disease rather than to promote health.
-Mother Earth Labs’ specialized formula offers 12.5 mg — the natural health standard — of the trusted proprietary blend per capsule, plus fulvic acid and other vitamin and mineral cofactors to enhance iodine metabolism.
+Mother Earth Labs’ specialized formula offers 12.5 mg — the natural health standard — of the trusted proprietary blend per capsule, plus fulvic acid to enhance iodine metabolism.

 - 1 capsule per day or as directed by your healthcare professional

 - Discuss with your healthcare professional before starting any iodine supplement.